Religion: Beliefs

+The origin of religious belief is an open question, with possible explanations including awareness of individual death, a sense of community, and dreams.
 Traditionally, faith, in addition to reason, has been considered a source of religious beliefs.
 The interplay between faith and reason, and their use as perceived support for religious beliefs, have been a subject of interest to philosophers and theologians.
-The origin of religious belief as such is an open question, with possible explanations including awareness of individual death, a sense of community, and dreams.

 Mythology

-The word myth has several meanings.
+The word myth has several meanings: